-Mount Hood National Forest
+Exploring the Top Attractions of Mount Hood National Forest

-Mount Hood Loop Highway
+Mount Hood Scenic Loop

-Mt Hood Meadows Ski Resort
+Mt.
+Hood Meadows Ski Resort

-Mt Hood Skibowl
+Mt.
+Hood Skibowl

 Timberline Lodge Ski Area

 Timberline Lodge is a year-round ski facility thanks to the summer snows of the Palmer Snowfield.
 The hill has seven lifts, including five quad express chairs, for access to mainly intermediate and beginner runs.
 But the historic 1930s lodge is perhaps the most recognizable feature of the resort - it was used as the exterior of the hotel in Stanley Kubrick's The Shining.

 Other ski slopes and recreation areas serve an avid wintertime contingent.
 Summit Ski Area is a family friendly hill that's significantly smaller and older than the other resorts, having been established in 1926.
 Also geared to kids, the compact Cooper Spur Mountain Resort has a small selection of runs plus tubing.
 It's located on the northern slopes of the mountain off Route 35.
 In many areas of the national forest, a Sno-Park permit is required to use dedicated winter recreation areas, but the inexpensive annual pass ($20) provides wide-reaching access to cross-country skiing and snowshoeing areas.

 Tips and Tactics

 With so many ski hills and winter recreation areas, many choose to visit Mount Hood in the wintertime when the ski lodges are coziest.
 But warm weather is also lovely on the mountain, and offers a wider variety of activities.
 A particularly lovely time for hiking is when alpine wildflowers bloom in late-July and August (depending on snow melt).
 Road trippers will find the drive less busy in the late spring and early fall shoulder seasons.
 For current conditions on roads and hiking trails see the Mount Hood National Forest website.